piscisvolans/piscisvolans.github.io/_posts/2019-07-05-poetry-friday-triolet.md

 <pre class="poem">
 How slow the hours of this light.
-How many lifetimes in that dark behind us.Their flames how bright, how slow.
+How many lifetimes in that dark behind us.
+Their flames how bright, how slow.
 The hours of this light pass unrecognized, unmarked.
 How slow the hours of this light, how many.
-Lifetimes in the dark.
+Lifetimes in that dark.
 </pre>
 <br><br>
 Please visit my poetry sisters and read their triolets!